GOTO-OBS/goto-tile/README.md

 Once you've downloaded or cloned the repository, in the base directory run:

-    pip3 install . --user
+    pip3 install .

 You should then be able to import the module using `import gototile` within Python.

-Several scripts from the `scripts` folder should also be added to your path.
+The `gototile` scripts should also be added to your path (see below).

 ## Usage instructions